Configure keyboard shortcuts

 All user-defined keymaps are stored in separate configuration files under the keymaps subdirectory in the RubyMine configuration directory:

-You can use these files to share your custom keymaps with team members.
-To export your keymap, copy the corresponding file, and then import it by placing it in the keymaps directory on another RubyMine installation.
+You can share your custom keymaps with team members or between your IDE instances.
+Copy the corresponding keymap file and put it in the keymaps directory on another RubyMine installation.
+Then select the copied keymap on the Keymap settings page.

 Conflicts with global OS shortcuts